envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: When a new item is added to the same "address" as an already existing item in a Hash Table.
 This could slow down the lookup for a Hash Table from O(1) to O(n / k) where k = the size of the address being accessed.

+#### C4

+Q: What kind of _data-type_ is a **Key** in a typical Hash Table?
+A: A String

+Q: In ES6, what kind of _data-types_ can a **Key** be for a Map?
+A: Any kind of data-type

+Q: In ES6, what kind of Hash Table maintains insertion order?
+A: A Map

+Q: Does a Set store values in JavaScript?
+A: No, only Keys which are unique (no two keys can be the same in a Set).

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie